 The following individuals have made key contributors, whether long-term or in the moment, that greatly assisted in making iRunFar what it is today.
 Many thanks to you all!

-- Anthony “Tony” Portera was the voice behind This Week in Running or TWIR, as we often called it.
+- Anthony “Tony” Portera was the original voice behind This Week in Running or TWIR, as we often called it.
 If you enjoyed Tony’s unique voice, go read about his personal adventures at iRunUltras.com.

 - Elyse Braner became iRunFar’s first female columnist when she started writing Elyse’s Closet back in late 2008.
 It should also be noted that she was an inspirational example for Bryon Powell‘s move to make trail running his profession.

 - Mitchell Goodman provided iRunFar with the most excitement it saw in 2009 by being the brains that made the Western States 100 prediction contest possible.
-He repeated the effort in 2010 and 2011.
+He repeated the effort every year since.

 - Brad Koenig and John McAlister were great technical advisors as iRunFar moved from its Blogger roots to WordPress in the winter of 2009-10.

 - Allison Pattillo wrote our Non-Gear Girl column.
-She now co-publishes Outdoor Community Daily, while also writing her humorous side project 40 and Fired.
+She now writer for Competitor, Women’s Running, and more.

 - Brendan Trimboli has made a difference you can see, literally, as he created iRF’s Non-Gear Girl, This Week In Running, and Elyse’s Closet logos.